-What is a Mission Statement?
-Here’s an article written by a former Center Director.
+The mission, vision and values of an organization serve as the map and compass for nonprofits.
+Here’s an article written by Megan Meyer, a former Center Director, outlining the important elements of every Mission Statement.
 We also like the information on missions, visions and values that Consultant Carter McNamara makes available through his Management Help Database.
 You will find articles on how to write these statements and why they matter by clicking here.

 Bylaws and Other Governance Policies

 Every organization has to have Bylaws (sometimes called a Code of Regulations.)
 Two of the mostly widely consulted sources of information about nonprofit governance and management, BoardSource and Blue Avocado, have published short articles about bylaws.
-Click here for a sample set of Bylaws for an organization that does not have members.
+Here is a sample of standard Bylaws .

 Board Role and Responsibilities